Two Night Milky Way Photography Workshop

 -

-Cancellations - you can cancel your workshop booking at anytime up to two months prior to the workshop to receive a full refund*.
+Cancellations - you can cancel your workshop booking at anytime up to two months prior to the workshop to receive a full refund (minus10% admin fee applies).
 Cancellations made within six weeks prior to the workshop will be liable for a 50% cancellation fee.
-Unfortunately refunds cannot be issued for cancellations made less than three weeks prior to the workshop
+Unfortunately refunds cannot be issued for cancellations made less than three weeks prior to the workshop.

 -